smallbigcake/CybersecurityStudy/CISSP/domain/5-identity-and-access-management.md

 * Friendly or voluntary circumstances include a staff member resigning or retiring and generally carry less risk.
 Access deprovisioning in these cases may occur more slowly, and verification may be left until the next access review to catch any mistakes.
 * Job changes are treated by some high-security organizations the same as a friendly deprovisioning as an extra precaution.
 The user’s current access is entirely deprovisioned, and new access is requested and provisioned for the user’s changed job role.

+#### Service Provisioning Markup Language (SPML)

+The Service Provisioning Markup Language (SPML) allows for the exchange of provisioning data between applications, which could reside in one organization or many; allows for the automation of user management (account creation, amendments, revocation) and access entitlement configuration related to electronically published services across multiple provisioning systems; and allows for the integration and interoperation of service provisioning requests across various platforms.

+When an organization hires a new employee, that employee usually needs access to a wide range of systems, servers, and applications.
+Setting up new accounts on every system, properly configuring access rights, and then maintaining those accounts throughout their lifetimes is time-consuming, laborious, and error-prone.
+What if the organization has 20,000 employees and thousands of network resources that each employee needs various access rights to?
+This opens the door for confusion, mistakes, vulnerabilities, and a lack of standardization.

+SPML allows for all these accounts to be set up and managed simultaneously across the various systems and applications.
+SPML is made up of three main entities:
+* the **Requesting Authority (RA)**, which is the entity that is making the request to set up a new account or make changes to an existing account;
+* the **Provisioning Service Provider (PSP)**, which is the software that responds to the account requests;
+* and the **Provisioning Service Target (PST)**, which is the entity that carries out the provisioning activities on the requested system.

+So when a new employee is hired, there is a request to set up the necessary user accounts and access privileges on several different systems and applications across the enterprise.

+This request originates in a piece of software carrying out the functionality of the RA.
+The RA creates SPML messages, which provide the requirements of the new account, and sends them to a piece of software that is carrying out the functionality of the PSP.
+This piece of software reviews the requests and compares them to the organization’s approved account creation criteria.
+If these requests are allowed, the PSP sends new SPML messages to the end systems (PST) that the user actually needs to access.
+Software on the PST sets up the requested accounts and configures the necessary access rights.

+If this same employee is fired three months later, the same process is followed and all necessary user accounts are deleted.
+This allows for consistent account management in complex environments.

 #### Self-Provisioning and Self-Deprovisioning

 Systems that support self-provisioning or self-deprovisioning must have access control requirements addressed as part of the system development.
 For example, an online shopping site that allows users to register themselves for accounts will mostly likely implement RBAC.